 It can also be shared with the mentor and used as a starting point for a discussion.
-In this case it can before the initial mentor new teacher meeting for the new teacher to Who are th e bes st tea chers y ou ł nad in your life aı nd wh ny?
+In this case it can be also used before the initial mentor - new teacher meeting for the new teacher to prepare a little bit.

+Who are the best teachers you had in your life and why?